Theater Studies 120

 (Same as English 215) Spring.
 Credit, four hours.
 The history of theater from the ancient Greeks to the eighteenth century.
 Primarily literary analysis of representative plays, with attention paid to audiences and historical context.
 Areas of concentration are Greek tragedy, Shakespeare, and eighteenth-century comedy.
 Class time is mostly taken up in discussion.
 The course is required for theater majors, but counts toward the English major, and is a good course for any student interested in close textual analysis and in discussion of the important ideas of Western culture and civilization.

 Theater Studies 216

 History Of Drama And Theater II

 (Same as English 216) Fall.
 Credit, four hours.
-A history of the theater from the 18th century through the 20th century, focusing on representative dramatic works and on the actor, staging, and audience as they have influenced the development of drama and the theater in the modern period.
+A history of the theater from the eighteenth century through the twentieth century, focusing on representative dramatic works and on the actor, staging, and audience as they have influenced the development of drama and the theater in the modern period.
 May be taken without Theater 215.
 Required for theater studies majors.